Skip to main content

 Creating a SQL Database Agent

-Next, create a new agent instance based on the SQL database template:
+Next, create an agent instance based on the SQL database template:

 sam add agent abc_coffee_info --copy-from sam_sql_database:sql_database